DavidSanches/pscsp/README.md

 composed by a hashtable of the finishes available for each paint, and, successively for each customer tastes, once again sorted to start with the most restrictive ones, apply recursively the customer taste options.
 We can reduce here the search space for each paint, and detect unsatisfiable combinations.
-The final solution again is the cheapest of the remaining options.
+The final solution again is the cheapest of the remaining solutions.
 See implementation in `SearchSpaceReducerPaintShopSolver`

 #### Time Complexity analysis